8 Delicious Side Dishes To Enjoy With Picanha

 Picanha is taken from the top of the rump, and is traditionally quite small.
 If you see a big picanha steak, it likely contains other cuts!

-Look for a sizable fat cap, to ensure that tender finish.
-In Brazil, picanha is often folded and skewered, then cooked over the barbecue.
+Look for a sizable fat cap, to ensure a tender finish.
+In Brazil, picanha is often folded and skewered, then grilled over the barbecue.

 At home, we recommend looking for Brazilian flavors, to complement this powerful cut of beef!